City Council Frequently Asked Questions

 - Reasonably believe that the complaint may be valid under the City Charter and/or Administrative Code.
 No official or employee may be penalized for a good faith filing of a complaint with the Charter Board, or providing information or testifying in any Board proceeding.
 An employee may not be discharged, suffer change in his/her official rank, grade or compensation, be denied a promotion or be threatened as a result of any of the above.

 The State provides for three forms of government in Pennsylvania:

-The Commission Form of government is made up by a Mayor and City Councilors all elected at-large.
+The Commission Form of government has a Mayor and City Councilors all elected at-large.
 The Mayor presides over Council meetings but has no additional power.
-Al these elected officls perform executive duties and direct the city departments.
+Al these elected officials perform executive duties and direct the city departments.
 Under the Commission form there is no single or administrative officer to oversee the operations of the City.

 Home Rule Charter Optional provided for 2 structures:

 - Council / Manager

 Reading voters approved the Home Rule Charter Optional form of government with a Strong Mayor / Part-time Council in the November 1993 General Election.
 The executive, administrative and law enforcement powers of the City are vested in the Mayor.
 The Mayor shall control and be accountable for the executive branch of City government.

 City Council is the legislative body having all powers of the City not otherwise provided for in this Charter, exercised in a manner to be determined by Council.
 Council shall provide for the exercise and performance of any such other powers and duties in a manner consistent with the terms of the Charter.
 All powers of the City shall be exercised as provided by the Charter, or if the Charter makes no provision, as provided by ordinances or resolutions of the City Council.

 The Charter defines the City’s Departments and sets out requirements for professional department directors, who report to the City’s Managing Director, appointed by the Mayor and approved by Council.